Pipeline Processor

 Introduction

-In this lab you will about the optimization technique called loop unrolling and learn about the design and implementation of a pipelined Y86-64 processor by extending the PIPE (pipeline) Y86-64 processor simulator with a new instruction, iaddq, similar to what you did in the previous lab.
+In this lab you will about the optimization technique called loop unrolling and learn about the design and implementation of a pipelined Y86-64 processor by extending the PIPE (pipeline) Y86-64 processor simulator with a new instruction, iaddq, similar to what you did in the previous assignment.

 Loop Unrolling